How to get psychiatric medication management

 Who can prescribe psychiatric medication

-A few kinds of clinician can prescribe and manage psychiatric medication.
+A few kinds of clinician can prescribe and manage psychiatric medication, and knowing the differences helps you pick a sensible starting point.

 Therapists and psychologists provide talk therapy, but in most settings they do not prescribe medication.
 Many people see a therapist and a prescriber at the same time, and the two kinds of care work well together.